HeyItsRiddhi/DSFinalProject/Milestone_1_writeup.md

 Are there any inconsistencies / considerations in the data that may affect our results?
 - How do we treat "uncounted" ballots.
 Are there enough of these cases to affect our findings?

-These EDAs are important analyses to set up, because we can return to these analyses later and run them for each ethnicity to understand how these factors may vary
+These EDAs are important analyses to set up, because we can return to these analyses later and run them for each ethnicity to understand how these factors may vary.

+## The Path
+- Create a base model with without ethnicity exploring the data in our dataset i.e age to voter turn out.
+- Create a data set of names and ethnicity and a preliminary model
+- Optimize that model such that we get more name to ethnicity matches
+- Use model to analyze minority voter turnout